The PRISM Application

 - How can your current expertise (knowledge, techniques, systems, theoretical models, etc.) be applied to new research questions and areas?

 There are over 2200 faculty at Stanford doing all kinds of interesting research.
-Take your time to explore a wide variety of possible mentor options before narrowing down for the PRISM application.
+Take your time to explore a wide variety of possible mentor options before narrowing down for the PRISM application -- all Academic Council members are eligible to be potential PRISM mentors.
 Here are some ways to find potential mentors:

 - Do a literature search around your research interests to see who at Stanford is doing related research.
 They may be good potential mentors or collaborators.